VeryGoodOpenSource/dart_frog/docs/docs/basics/dependency-injection.md

 }
 ```

-In our example, `myItemsDataSourcesMiddlewareProvider` depends on `databaseConnectionMiddlewareProvider`, so this will work
+In the example we gave at the beginning where `myItemsDataSourcesMiddlewareProvider` depends on `databaseConnectionMiddlewareProvider` we know it will work when we provided them like so:

 ```dart
 Handler middleware(Handler handler) {